MUBs and SIC-POVMs of a spin-1 system from the Majorana approach: Overlap formula for spin-1 states

-Two states satisfy the condition for identity, Eq.(\ref{iden}), if and only if $\vec{a_{1}}$ and $\vec{a_{2}}$ are equal to $\vec{b_{1}}$ and $\vec{b_{2}}$ (in either order).
-The task now is to use (\ref{iden})-(\ref{equi}) to work out the MUBs and SICs of a spin-1 system.
+\\ Two states satisfy the condition for being identical, Eq.(\ref{iden}), if and only if $\vec{a_{1}}$ and $\vec{a_{2}}$ are equal to $\vec{b_{1}}$ and $\vec{b_{2}}$ (in either order).
+The task now is to use (\ref{iden})-(\ref{equi}) to deduce the MUBs and SICs of a spin-1 system.\\